-Wherever there's electricity, there are electric and magnetic fields.
-These fields are invisible yet present wherever electricity flows, surrounding any wire that is conducting electricity.
-Electric power lines, home wiring, video display terminals and household appliances all generate EMF.
+Electric and magnetic fields are invisible yet present wherever electricity flows, surrounding any wire that is conducting electricity.
+Electric power lines, home wiring, video display terminals, and household appliances all generate EMF.

 The issue of possible health effects from electric and magnetic fields has been the subject of much debate.
 Many studies have been performed throughout the world with results that are often hard to interpret and sometimes conflicting.
 While some studies found an association between exposure to magnetic fields and certain types of cancer, other studies have not.
 As a result, many questions remain.

 Electric fields are created by voltage – the higher the voltage, the stronger the field.
 Anytime an electrical appliance is plugged in, even if it isn’t on, an electric field is created in its vicinity.
 These fields are easily blocked by walls, trees and even your clothes and skin; the farther away you move from the source of the electric field, the weaker it becomes.
 Moving even a few feet away from an appliance makes a big difference in the strength of the field that you’re exposed to.
 Electric fields are measured in kilovolts per meter (kV/m).

 Magnetic fields, measured in milliGauss (mG), are produced by electric current and only exist when an electric appliance is turned on – the higher the current, the greater the magnetic field.
 As with electric fields, the strength of a magnetic field dissipates rapidly as you move away from its source.
 However, unlike electric fields that are easily blocked by ordinary materials, magnetic fields do not interact with and are not affected by walls, clothes and other barriers.